South Island Great Walks

 On the first day of the trip, we will meet you at the Crowne Plaza Hotel in Queenstown at 7:30am for breakfast and a trip briefing.

-On the last day of the trip, we can drop you off at the Queenstown airport in time for the flights below, or anywhere in central Queenstown at about 5pm.
+On the last day of the trip, we can drop you off anywhere in central Queenstown at about 5pm.

 Arrival: We recommend arriving into Queenstown the night before the trip starts.
 If that isn't possible please contact us to arrange an alternative arrival time.

-Departure: Flying out on the last day of the trip, we recommend departing from Queenstown after 6pm.
+Departure: Flying out on the last day of the trip, we recommend departing from Queenstown after 6pm, and you'll need to make your own way to the airport.
 If you’re considering alternative flight times please check with us.